EvanCesanek/Ouvrai/README.md

 ## Firebase Emulator Suite

-During development, you typically do not want to write data to your actual database, which would lead to unnecessary clutter.
+During development, you probably do not want to write data to your actual database, which would lead to unnecessary clutter.
 Therefore we use the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) during development.
+The Authentication and Realtime Database Emulators are started automatically by the `ouvrai dev` command.

-- If you encounter an error like `Error: Could not start Database Emulator, port taken`, you may need to shut down other processes on port 9000 with `lsof -nti :9000 | xargs kill -9` or modify the Database Emulator port in _`experiments/studyname/firebase.json`_.
+- If you encounter an error like `Error: Could not start Database Emulator, port taken`, you may need to shut down other processes on port 9000 with `npx kill-port 8000`.
+By default, the emulators run processes on ports 8000 (Database), 9099 (Auth), and 4001 (Emulator UI).
+If you normally run other processes on any of these ports, set different unused ports in _`experiments/studyname/firebase.json`_.
+You should also make these changes in _`config/template/firebase.json`_ so they will be applied to all new experiments.
 - When testing experiments during development, you can open `localhost:4001/database` in your browser and inspect the data that is written to the emulated database during a test run.
-- When you're finished, shut down the development server and the Emulator Suite with control+c (Mac), or by closing the terminals.
+- When you're finished, shut down the development server and the Emulator Suite with control+c (Mac), or by closing the terminal.

 # Tutorials